Home /

 June 28, 2008

 A. Hi, Susan.
 Magnets don't stick to brass.
 It probably is brass or copper.
-There are dozens of brass polishes, and they work at all different speeds (usually the warmth of the color they leave is inversely proportional to the speed).
-If it's as hard as you fear, something slow like Brasso will take forever, but something more powerful like Revere copper cleaner may work fast enough, especially is you can put it on a soft buffing wheel on an electric drill.
+There are countless brass polishes, and they work at all different speeds, but a rule of thumb seems to be that the warmth of the final color they leave is inversely proportional to their speed.
+If it's as hard as you fear, something slow like Brasso this on eBay or Amazon [affil links] will take a long time, but something more powerful like Barkeeper's Friend liquid soft cleanser this on eBay or Amazon [affil links] may work fast enough; if not, you can put it on a soft buffing wheel on an electric drill.
 Good luck, it's a beautiful work of art.

 Regards,